DiegoFloresWenHao/Mamba_for_Star-Galaxy_Classification/README.md

 # Results

 As described in the Kaggle notebook in the link attached, the dataset was set up for a random split of the data with a ratio of 80:20 (80% for training and 20% for validation).
 The main challenge of the classification task lies on the low resolution of the images presented and the considerable imbalance presented by the classes in the dataset.
-Therefore heavy data augmentation and weights corresponting to the classes were needed, this concluding on a 91.45% validation accuracy as well as the following metrics on the validation set:
+Therefore heavy data augmentation and weights corresponding to the classes were needed to enhance the model's training, this concluding on a 91.45% validation accuracy as well as the following metrics on the validation set: